lblair16/IGME230/230-project-1-content.md

 * Desktop Only

 ## Story
-You are the lone warrior, who's objective is to absorb all color in the universe.
+You are the lone roguer, who's objective is to absorb all color in the universe.
 You always feel empty and are searching for a way to fill the void that you are, and by absorbing the other colors you can gain a temporary feeling of fullness.
 The feeling just never seems to last, so you must continue to absorb as much color as possible, for all eternity.